 - 8 Art.
 12 of the International Covenant on Civil and Political Rights ("(1) Everyone lawfully within the territory of a State shall, within that territory, have the right to liberty of movement and freedom to choose his residence.
 (2) Everyone shall be free to leave any country, including his own.
-(3) The above-mentioned rights shall not be subject to any restrictions except those which are provided by law, are necessary to protect national security, public order (ordre public), public health or morals or the rights and freedoms of others, and are consistent with the other rights recognized in the present Covenant; and (4) No one shall be arbitrarily deprived of the right to enter his own country"). - 9 The rights mentioned are reflected in the following provisions of the International Covenant on Civil and Political Rights: - Art.
+(3) The above-mentioned rights shall not be subject to any restrictions except those which are provided by law, are necessary to protect national security, public order (ordre public), public health or morals or the rights and freedoms of others, and are consistent with the other rights recognized in the present Covenant; and (4) No one shall be arbitrarily deprived of the right to enter his own country").
+Universal Declaration of Human Rights, arts.
+9 and 13; European Convention on Human Rights Protocol 7, art.
+1; American Convention on Human Rights, art.
+22; African Charter on Human and Peoples' Rights, art.
+12. See also Human Rights Committee, General comment No. 27: art.
+12 (Freedom of movement). - 9 The rights mentioned are reflected in the following provisions of the International Covenant on Civil and Political Rights: - Art.
 17 (1) ("No one shall be subjected to arbitrary or unlawful interference with his ... family ...") - Art.
 23(1) ("The family is the natural and fundamental group unit of society and is entitled to protection by society and the State").